-- (a) a fixed amount equivalent to 12 months of each Executive's TRV as a material adverse change severance payment; - (b) any accrued incentives (including any deferred incentives); and - (c) all other legal entitlements (such as accrued leave); and - (7) the inclusion of a clause limiting the payments of benefits (as defined in the Act) paid in connection with the termination to the Executive's average annual base salary (as defined in the Act). - 2.4 In summary, the general effect of these benefits is that in circumstances of a termination or cessation other than for misconduct, an Executive would become entitled to a payment of up to (depending on the Board's decision about the amount), 12 months TRV.
+(b) any accrued incentives (including any deferred incentives); and

+(c)(b) all other legal entitlements (such as accrued leave); and.

+- (7)the inclusion of a clause limiting the payments of benefits (as defined in the Act) paid in connection with the termination to the Executive's average annual base salary (as defined in the Act). - 2.4 In summary, the general effect of these benefits is that in circumstances of a termination or cessation other than for misconductdue to a material adverse change, an Executive would become entitled to resign and trigger a payment equivalent to the amount each Executive would have received to the end of the term and a redundancy payment of up to (depending on the Board's decision about the amount), 12 months TRV.
+We consider that this will provide the Executives with the protection they are seeking and satisfy RQL's desire to maintain the Executives' employment.